Atlanta Falcons: Radio and television

-The Falcons' flagship radio station is WZGC 92.9 The Game.
+The Falcons' flagship radio station is WZGC 92-9 The Game.
 Wes Durham, son of longtime North Carolina Tar Heels voice Woody Durham, is the Falcons' play-by-play announcer, with former Atlanta Falcons quarterback and pro football veteran, Dave Archer serving as color commentator.

 In 2014, The CW affiliate WUPA became the official television station of the Falcons, gaining rights to its preseason games, which are produced by CBS Sports.

 In the regular season, the team's games are seen on Fox's O&O affiliate WAGA.
-When the Falcons challenge an AFC team, CBS affiliate WANF will air those games while Sunday night games are televised on WXIA, the local NBC affiliate.
+When the Falcons challenge an AFC team, CBS O&O affiliate WUPA will air those games while Sunday night games are televised on WXIA, the local NBC affiliate.